logsem/clutch/README.md

 # Clutch-DP Project

+This repository contains the Rocq formalization accompanying the PLDI 2026 submission "Modular Verification of Differential Privacy in Probabilistic Higher-Order Separation Logic".

-This repository contains the formal development of the Clutch-DP logic for differential privacy.
-Clutch-DP is built using the [Iris](https://iris-project.org) program logic framework and mechanized in the [Rocq prover](https://rocq-prover.org/).
+The Clutch-DP logic for differential privacy is built using the [Iris](https://iris-project.org) program logic framework and mechanized in the [Rocq prover](https://rocq-prover.org/).

+Please refer to [paper_mapping.md](paper_mapping.md) for a detailed table mapping definitions, rules, and examples from the paper to the Rocq formalization.

 ## Building the development